phitter-hub/docs-phitter-kernel/docs/documentation/simulation/process_simulation/confidence_interval.md

 # Confidence Interval for your Metrics and Simulation

-If you want to have a confidence interval for the Metrics that you need to calculate, you should use the `.run_confidence_interval` method.
+To have a confidence interval for the Metrics that you need to calculate, you should use the `.run_confidence_interval` method.

 - `confidence_level (float, optional)`: Confidence required of the interval.
 Defaults to 0.95 (95%).
 - `number_of_simulations (int, optional)`: Number of simulations that are going to be run in each replication.
 Defaults to 1.